tobac-project/tobac/doc/installation.rst

 mamba install -c conda-forge tobac
 ```

-This will take care of all necessary dependencies and should do the job for most users and also allows for an easy update of the installation by
+This will take care of all necessary dependencies and should do the job for most users.
+It also allows for an easy update of the installation by

 ```
 conda update -c conda-forge tobac